nuarch/rancher-local-cloud/README.md

 On Windows, there are two issues relating to the proxy:

 1. Multipass requires that proxy variables HTTP_PROXY and HTTPS_PROXY be set system wide (i.e. system environment variable)
     > To fix, please add/set HTTP_PROXY and HTTPS_PROXY to your System Environment.
 Also please set NO_PROXY to "127.0.0.1,localhost,.nycnet".
 1. Kubectl and curl do not honor NO_PROXY environment variable
     > To fix, use __./kubectl.sh__ instead of kubectl.
 It's a wrapper for kubectl that simply removes any proxy settings and then calls kubectl.

 ### Other

 1. The certification creation scripts do not ◊work with Windows.
 Use another means to create your own certificate bundle
+1. "mkstemp: No such file or directory" error when running script.
+    > Fix by running _sudo chmod 600 ~/.ssh/known_hosts_

 ## Usage Instructions